This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Tourist Shuttle from Rio Dulce -> Semuc Champey

-For the most part, I’ve chosen public transportation rather than tourist shuttles because I think they’re just as fast and usually 75% cheaper.
+For the most part, I’ve chosen public transportation rather than tourist shuttles because they’re nearly as fast and 75% cheaper.
 However, the route from Rio Dulce to Semuc Champey via chicken bus and colectivo is estimated to take 9 hours and the tourist shuttle half as long.
 In this case, I was willing to shell out the extra money.

 Stalled Engine from Coban -> Laguna Lachua

 Heading off-the-beaten tourist path is always an adventure, but this one in particular had me a bit worried.
 Colectivos are 15-passenger vans that travel on set routes, picking up and dropping off passengers along the way.
-I always expect frequent stops on colectivos, and drivers won’t change that money-making scheme for any reason.
+I always expect frequent stops on colectivos.

 A Gym Workout from Laguna Lachua -> Coban